-- 11.941G Construction-for graduates in engineering or science. - B. In addition to the foregoing there will be daytime exercises embracing practical and field work.
+In addition to the foregoing there will be daytime exercises embracing - B. In addition to the foregoing there will be daytime exercises embracing practical and field work.

 BUILDING CONSTRUCTION GRADUATE COURSE (Dip.Build.Const.)

 This two year, part-time course has been designed to provide opportunities for advanced study in the science of construction with emphasis on two broad fields: (i) theoretical and practical studies in techniques and methods of structures, materials, services, fabrication and assembly; and (ii) analysis and design of operational procedures in building contracts.
 It aims at attracting the practising qualified builder who wishes to widen his knowledge and understanding of construction elements and processes.